 In mid-November 2008, I left an over 10-year career as a structural engineer to pursue my art career full time.
 I am very proud, and lucky, to have practiced with some exceptional consulting engineering firms during that time, and some of the leading engineers in the field.
 The first half of my career was dominated by my time spent with the wonderful Maryland firm Wolfman & Associates.
 The last five years of my engineering career were spent as a part of the DC team of Robert SIlman Associates (now simply Silman), one of the most prestigious and interesting structural engineering firms in the country.

-My past work as a structural engineer informs and strengthens my sculptural and design work.
+My past work as a structural engineer informs and strengthens my sculptural and design work, and inform the underlying inspiration I find in naturally occurring pattern and formations.
 Creatively, I feel my engineering background is visible in even the most organic, free-form and passionate of my sculptures through confident and at times a maniacal pursuit of craft.
-In my more meticulous and precise pieces it is plainly obvious, though tempered I hope by the mysteries of the science that under the practicality of engineering.
+In my more meticulous and precise pieces it is plainly obvious, though tempered I hope by the mysteries of the science and nature that under the practicality of engineering.
 I see science and nature, precision and passion as inseparable in my work.
-My personal history melds with my present to bind these together in my artistic work.
+My professional history melds with my present and meld in my artistic work.